Br1an6/Amoyly-Xcode-Themes/README.md

 # Amoyly Xcode Themes
+A sexy, elegant, and comfortable-reading theme

 ## Installation
 ***
 The preferred installation method for this Color Schemes is done using the Package (Plug-ins) Manager Alcatraz.
 Custom Color Schemes for Xcode are stored in the ~/Library/Developer/Xcode/UserData/FontAndColorThemes/ folder.

 ## Installation using Alcatraz

-All themes in this repository is or will soon be available on Alcatraz.
+***
+Now available on [Alcatraz](https://github.com/supermarin/Alcatraz).
 Once you have Alcatraz installed, installing the theme is done in Xcode's menu Window -> Package Manager simply by clicking on the Color Scheme you want to add to Xcode.
 You may need to restart Xcode to see the new themes.
-***

 ## Manual Installation

 ### In Terminal